mpcjanssen/simpletask-android/app/src/main/assets/script.en.md

     * `tags`: A table with the tags of the task as keys. `fields.tags` itself will never be `nil`
     * `task`: The full task as string.
     * `threshold`: The threshold date in seconds or `nil` if not set.
-    * `tasktext`: The text entered when the task was created.
+    * `text`: The text entered when the task was created.
 * `extensions`: A table with the Todo.txt extensions (`key:val`)of the task as key value pairs.
 There is only one entry for every key, this is to make use easier.
 If you need multiple `key:val` pairs with the same key, you can parse the task in Lua.

 ### Returns